PriyankaLiz/rtd2-tutorial/docs/source/usage.rst

       - veg
       - Yes You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.

+.. list-table:: Ingredients Not to be used
+    :header-rows: 1
+    :class: wy-table-responsive
+    :align: center

+    * - Ingredient
+      - Veg or Non-Veg
+      - Mandatory or not
+    * - parsley You can add it if required for a more flavoursome experience.
+      - veg.
+You can add it if required for a more flavoursome experience.
+      - Not mandatory.
+You can add it if required for a more flavoursome experience.